biqblue/docs/docker.md

 ### Setup a load balancer

-Do as usual, but we strongly recommend to host Biq Guery **only in your private network**. ⚠️ Do not host Biq Guery on public endpoints.
+Do as usual, but we strongly recommend to host Biq Guery **only in your private network**.

-### Automatic update
+⚠️ Do not host Biq Guery on public endpoints.

+### Setup automatic updates

-Biq Guery is updated several times a week; to always benefits of the last features just setup a rolling update with your orchestrator.
+Biq Guery is updated several times a week; to always benefits of the last features & fix, just setup a rolling update with your orchestrator.

 Some examples:
 - Kubernetes [rolling update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/)